Idaho Commission for LibrariesAddress: 325 W State St., Boise, ID 83702

 Bright Futures Begin with Summer Reading.
 This program helps Idaho libraries build and strengthen summer reading participation.
-We offer three outreach opportunities to get your library going:
+Stay tuned to learn more about how we can support your outreach efforts.

 The CSLP is a Collaborative Summer Library Program which contains many feature rich resources for members.
 Idaho is a member state of the CSLP which means that all publicly-funded libraries in Idaho have been included in our membership charter.
 Learn More how your library can take advantage of this opportunity.

 Your Collaborative Summer Library Programs (CSLP) Summer Reading Manual is packed full of great summer programs material!
 View all Resources

 CLICK HERE FOR INFORMATION ON THE 2013 IDAHO TEEN VIDEO CHALLENGE

 Evaluating Your Summer Reading Program

 If you are an Idaho library planning to offer a children's and/or teen summer reading program, please prepare to collect participation statistics this summer and submit them to the ICfL by August 31.
 (Link to report is at bottom of page.)

 Summer reading program materials, such as CSLP program manuals and Bright Futures materials, are LSTA-funded.
 Every public library is required to submit a report, which includes participation numbers (if your library is not hosting a summer reading program, simply indicate this on the report).
 These statistics are used by ICfL to fulfill reporting requirements issued by IMLS (the Institute for Museum and Library Services), which administers LSTA at the federal level.
 In the event we receive future Fred Meyer Corporation funds to purchase books, we will use your SRP statistics to determine how many books you will receive.
 Failure to report your data will jeopardize your library’s eligibility for future summer reading books and materials.